-To expedite the implementation of the TALF, TALF Agents will initially consist of TALFAgents include the Primary Dealers.
-The Federal Reserve will consider increasing the number of institutions that may be TALF Agents as well as other dealers designated by the New York Fed for this role in support of TALF, subject to adequate due diligence and compliance work, compliance, and other reviews.
-A full description of eligibility and program requirements for firms interested in participating as TALF Agents can be found in the Expression of Interest (EOI) materials and Erequently Asked Questions (FAQs) for the Section 13(3) facility counterparty and agent expansion.
+TALF Agents include the Primary Dealers as well as other dealers designated by the New York Fed for this role in support of TALF, subject to adequate due diligence, compliance, and other reviews.
+A full description of eligibility and program requirements for firms interested in participating as TALF Agents can be found in the Expression of Interest (EOI) materials and Frequently Asked Questions (FAQs) for the Section 13(3) facility counterparty and agent expansion.